san-siva/blogkit/README.md

 ```

 **Why is this required?**

-Blogkit components rely on SCSS modules that are pre-compiled into CSS during the build process.
+Blogkit pre-compiles its SCSS modules into CSS at build time.
+This approach provides several benefits:
+- **No Sass dependency** - You don't need to install Sass in your project
+- **Faster builds** - CSS is already compiled, no SCSS processing needed
+- **Better compatibility** - Avoids conflicts with different Sass versions

 The `styles.css` import provides:
 - All component styles (Blog, CodeBlock, Mermaid, Table, Callout, etc.)
 - Responsive design rules
 - Theme variables and custom properties
 - Critical layout styles

-Without this import, components will render without styling and may appear broken.
+Without this import, components will render unstyled.

 ### 2. Use Components